PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

 # mbed Cloud SDK Examples

-These examples are designed to give developers a headstart with developing with the mbed Cloud JavaScript SDK.
+These examples are designed to give developers a headstart with developing with the mbed Cloud SDK for JavaScript.

 They can be used as a basis for a solution or simply to understand how a feature is used.

-Refer to the [Node.js](#node.js) section for command-line or server-based examples written using [Node.js](https://nodejs.org).
+Refer to the [Node.js](#node-js) section for command-line or server-based examples written using [Node.js](https://nodejs.org).

 Refer to the [Web](#web) section for examples of using the JavaScript browser bundles in a [single page web application](https://en.wikipedia.org/wiki/Single-page_application).

 The [Proxy](#proxy) section describes how a thin server can be used to inject an API key into a browser-based application, keeping the API key secret.

-## Node.js
+## Node js

 ### Usage